Issy Wong

-Isabelle Eleanor Chih Ming Wong (born 15 May 2002) is an English cricketer who currently plays for Warwickshire, Central Sparks, Birmingham Phoenix, Mumbai Indians and England as a fast-medium bowler.
-She has previously played for Southern Vipers in the Women's Cricket Super League and Sydney Thunder in the Women's Big Bash League.
+Isabelle Eleanor Chih Ming Wong (born 15 May 2002) is an English cricketer who currently plays for Warwickshire, London Spirit and England as a fast-medium bowler.
+She has previously played for Central Sparks, Southern Vipers in the Women's Cricket Super League, Mumbai Indians in Women's Premier League and Sydney Thunder in the Women's Big Bash League.
 She made her debut for England in June 2022.

 Early life and education

 Wong was born in Chelsea, London, England.
 Her mother, Rachael, a freelance writer on cricket-related topics, is a native of Yorkshire.
 Her father, Dom, has Macanese ancestry, and a close connection with Hong Kong.

 Two of Wong's great-uncles played international cricket for the Hong Kong men's team.
 One of them, Donald Anderson, was a lieutenant in the Hong Kong defence force, and was shot dead by a Japanese sniper during the Battle of Hong Kong in 1941.
 Only after Wong took up cricket did her family discover that he had also been a talented batting all-rounder, who, aged 17, had been the youngest cricketer to represent Hong Kong.

-In the aftermath of Donald Anderson's death, Wong's great grandmother, Phyllis Nolasco da Silva (née Anderson), recruited and ran a World War II network of spies in southern China for British Military Intelligence.
+In the aftermath of Donald Anderson's death, Wong's great-grandmother, Phyllis Nolasco da Silva (née Anderson), recruited and ran a World War II network of spies in southern China for British Military Intelligence.
 After the war, she was decorated with the United Kingdom's highest civilian wartime award, the King's Medal for Service in the Cause of Freedom.
-Wong is also descended, through her great grandfather, from the Macanese Nolasco da Silva family, which was long-established and prominent in Portuguese Macau.
+Wong is also descended, through her great-grandfather, from the Macanese Nolasco da Silva family, which was long-established and prominent in Portuguese Macau.

 At the age of five, Wong moved with her family from London to Warwickshire.
 There, she attended Bentley Heath Primary School in Solihull.
-At the age of six, she became involved in an after-school Chance to Shine cricket program run by the school, as one of just two girls in a group of 50 boys.
+At the age of six, she became involved in an after-school Chance to Shine cricket scheme run by the school, as one of just two girls in a group of 50 boys.
 She was soon besotted with the game.
 In 2022, she and Lauren Bell became the first full Chance to Shine participants to play for England.

 Wong also took up a suggestion of her after-school coaches by joining the local Knowle and Dorridge Cricket Club at the end of her street.
 At that club, she was the only girl in a team of boys.
-A year later, she was selected in the Warwickshire Under 11s as part of the county's academy program.
+A year later, she was selected in the Warwickshire Under 11s as part of the county's academy project.
 Wong was also one of the founder members of Berkswell Cricket Club's women's section which launched in 2015.
 Between 2015 and 2020, Wong attended Shrewsbury School.

 In 2017, Wong was part of the near-capacity crowd of spectators at the Women's Cricket World Cup Final.
 In 2018, she was selected for the School Games National Cricket Finals, and in 2019, she became the first girl to play for Shrewsbury School's Boys 1st XI.